Thank you for stopping by to read about me.

 I’ve led an interesting life – or so it seems to me, at least.
 An Army brat who studied in 7 schools before she was 14, I learned early to adapt to new surroundings.
 However, I was always shy and diffident.

 It was in college that I began to bloom and grow and got involved with a movement for young people.
-Together with other young people, we set up an NGO called Divya Disha which is today a large organization working with children and youth in difficult circumstances.
-I am no longer an active part of the organization, but still proud to be associated with it indirectly.
+Together with other young people, we set up an NGO to work with children and youth in difficult circumstances.

 Having graduated with a Bachelors Degree in Commerce, I went on to work for an international bank for 7 years.
 Against all ‘wise counsel’, I quit the Bank to work for Divya Disha, simultaneously pursuing an MA in English Literature.
 I then taught English in a Junior College to boys in the age group of 16-18.
 I then joined the communication training department of an international bank where I trained, tested English language skills and designed courses.
 This experience gave me the confidence to set up a training company to train individuals and groups in corporates and institutions.